supercollider-quarks/redUniverse/readme.txt

 note! if you run LINUX, WINDOWS or just prefer to use SwingOSC over Cocoa, you'll need to uncomment all the code in the file RedJWindow.sc and recompile.

+note! this quark make one serious change by overriding Collection:species {^this.class}.  other things in your sc system may break.

-some of the examples require additional classes like RedGA, RedLSystem etc.  these are available online at my homepage http://www.fredrikolofsson.com under code->sc
+note! some of the examples require additional classes like RedGA, RedLSystem etc.  these are available online at my homepage http://www.fredrikolofsson.com under code->sc

 //--
+080929 - some minor additions
+	added extPoint asRedVector2D helper methods
+	added RedHiddenObject.  useful when using attractors
+	added <userView for RedWindow and RedJWindow
 080219 - updated for sc3.2 and swingosc0.59
 	fixed all pendulum examples to draw line on swingosc (added a GUI.pen.stroke) changed from mouseover to mousemove so now it's required to click&drag to update mouse position.